openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

  :width: 600

 You can edit text and the HTML markup in this editor.
 However, you cannot add custom styles or scripts in this editor.
-Use the :ref:`raw HTML editor<The Raw HTML Editor>` instead.
+To do this, you must use the :ref:`raw HTML editor<The Raw HTML Editor>` instead.

-Select **OK** to return to the visual editor.
+Select **Save** to return to the visual editor.
 The visual editor attempts to correct any problems with the markup that you entered.
 For example, if you do not provide a close paragraph tag, the editor adds the tag for you.